mishapadidar/alpha_particle_opt/lab_notebook.md

     - look at criteria based on modB.
   - look into control variates and importance sampling
   - choose problems to directly handle randomness (NOMAD, Snobfit, Turbo)

+## Notes
+- Lots of noise at tmax = 1e-1.
+- We can probably optimize up to tmax = 1e-3 with 10,000 particles over all surfaces.
+- Energy objective is much smoother than confinement time.